 Field Notes Expect a wide variation in weather conditions.
 Cold winds and rain are possible.
 Bring warm clothing, waterproofs, and walking boots or shoes.
-Walking will generally be easy.
+Hats and gloves essential for the ferry crossings throughout.
+Walking will generally be easy, with mostly short walks on uneven, occasionally boggy and rocky ground.
 Bring binoculars and a telescope if possible.
 A camera may be useful too!
 You don't need flasks for hot drinks or wellies.
 Biting insects might be encountered.

-- Seven nights comfortable accommodation on Coll, Tiree, Barra and South Uist.
-Please note that on some islands accommodation can be somewhat basic, though always clean and people are friendly!
+- Seven nights comfortable accommodation on Coll, Tiree, Barra and Benbecula.
+Please note that on the smaller islands accommodation is very limited and can be somewhat basic with en-suite accommodation not always guaranteed.

 - Full Scottish breakfast, packed lunch, and a delicious dinner.

 - Eight days wildlife watching with guidance from a Heatherlea Group Leader.